Dev-Sites/pixijs/v4-Gotchas.md

 ### Graphics + TilingSprite

 In v4 its not possible to fill an area with a texture, and TilingSprite+mask is not performant enough.
-You can use data from graphics to create a mesh, however your texture has to be POW2 (and no atlas!): http://www.html5gamedevs.com/topic/39049-drawing-huge-objects/?do=findComment&comment=222998
+Provided [workaround](http://www.html5gamedevs.com/topic/39049-drawing-huge-objects/?do=findComment&comment=222998) works if your texture is POW2 and does not belong to an atlas.

 ## PIXI.Texture